Abasi-ifreke/fincrime-detector/README.md

 - **Real-time Performance**: Elasticsearch enables fast indexing and querying of transactions and alerts.
 - **Extensibility**: New detection rules can be easily added to the PostgreSQL database without requiring code changes.
 - **Maintainability**: Modular architecture with comprehensive logging simplifies maintenance and debugging.

 ---

+## Contributing

+We welcome contributions to the Financial Crime Detector project!
+Please read our **Contributing Guide** for guidelines on how to get started.

+If you find a bug, want to add a feature, or improve documentation, feel free to submit an issue or a pull request.

+---